Back-To-School Routines for your Special Needs Child with Checklists

 Make sure to provide a lot of support and feedback for your child for every step in the routine.
 Try to use fewer verbal reminders to help build your child’s independence so he doesn’t rely solely on your voice to do the next step.
 For example, pause when your child says, “what’s next?”
 Point to the schedule instead of saying “now it’s time to brush your teeth!”

-Sometimes families have told me that they have tried a visual schedule, but that their child never seems to use it.
-When I probe a bit more with these families, often I find that one of the reasons their children are not using the schedule was that the parents or caregivers did not go through all the steps in teaching their child how to use the schedule.
+Sometimes families have tried a visual schedule, but that their child never seems to use it.
+One of the reasons their children are not using the schedule was that the parents or caregivers did not go through all the steps in teaching their child how to use the schedule.
 If you’re not constantly referring to it and looking at it, your child will likely not refer to it or look at it either.
 Try to be consistent with pointing to it and talking about it, and you will find that your child will start to use it too.

 Following these steps can get you back on track before school starts so that you can start the year off right!
-Stay tuned for more strategies and tools for helping children with special needs relax, fall asleep, and stay asleep next month!
+Stay tuned for more strategies and tools for helping children with special needs relax, fall asleep, and stay asleep!